A debtor is any individual or institution that owes money to another individual or institution.

 Most loans, including personal, home, and auto loans, are structured as installment loans, which means that they are designed to be paid back over a pre-set period of time in a series of equal, regular installments.
 These loans are usually amortizing as well.
 With an amortizing loan, each payment goes towards both the principal amount loaned and the interest.
 This way, each payment pays down the amount owed and the loan is guaranteed to be fully paid off at the end of the loan’s repayment term.

 However, some loans are not amortizing and are not installment loans.
 Many of these loans are short-term loans, which are meant to repaid in six months or less.
 Non-amortizing, short-term loans are not paid off in equal installments, they simply need to be repaid in full on or by the due date stated in the loan agreement.
-These terms make it difficult for many borrowers to repay, which is why these types of loans are often referred to as “predatory loans.” payday loans and title loans are both structured in this manner.

 With a line of credit, the debtor is not given a lump sum of money.
 Instead, they are given a maximum credit limit that they can borrow up to.
 The debtor can then borrow funds from the line as necessary and will only be charged interest on the funds they actually withdraw.
 Lines of credit are usually designed to be repaid in installments, but the amount of each payment can vary depending on the amount borrowed.